Merrell Choprock Shandal Review

 Like other closed-toed sandals, Choprock Shandals rely on large openings in the upper for drainage.
 They have thick, aggressive lugs that seem designed for digging in on muddy trails like aggressive trail running shoes.
 And, like burly hiking boots, they have a super-stiff sole for support.
 These three things combine awkwardly to form a shoe that doesn't really perform well in most situations compared to the water shoe competition.

 As a sandal, you'd expect these to be comfortable with bare feet.
 Unfortunately, a thick, exposed seam running vertically down the heel rubs on bare feet.
 With socks, they are more comfortable, but unless you really dig the socks-with-sandals vibe of the Pacific Northwest, this is probably less than ideal.

 With extremely stiff soles, we did find these shoes to protect our feet well.
-Walking along cobbles, we never felt like our feet were being squished or poked.
+Walking along cobbles, we never felt like our feet were squished or poked.
 In fact, we barely felt the ground at all.
 This diminished proprioception negatively impacted our balance and stability on rough surfaces.
-What we could feel was the sand and pebbles that worked their way under the insole through the holes in the upper, which were then difficult to remove without taking off the shoe and pulling out the insole.
+What we could feel were the sand and pebbles that worked their way under the insole through the holes in the upper, which were then difficult to remove without taking off the shoe and pulling out the insole.

 While Vibram Megagrip is plenty sticky on wet rocks in our experience, the tread design of these shoes seemed to cripple them in terms of sticking to slick, hard surfaces.
 There just isn't enough rubber exposed to the rock to stick well.
-These worked acceptably well for creek walking but were more slippery than most shoes we tested on smooth, wet rock.
+These worked acceptably well for creek walking but were more slippery than most shoes we tested on smooth, wet rocks.

 While you can remove the insole for more space, the rough material and numerous holes make it awkward to stuff a drysuit sock in these shoes while whitewater boating.
 If you regularly spend time in cold water, these probably won't be warm enough.